 The Church of the Good Shepherd is situated on the shores of Lake Tekapo amongst the natural beauty of the lake and the mountains.

-The Church of the Good Shepherd was built to the glory of God as a memorial to the pioneers of the Mackenzie Country.
+Built to the glory of God the Church also serves as a memorial to the pioneers of the Mackenzie Country.

 The foundation stone was laid by H.R.H. the Duke of Gloucester, on January 15th, 1935.
 The completed Church was dedicated by the Bishop of Christchurch, Dr Campbell West-Watson, on August 3rd, 1935.
 The Vicar of the Parish at the time was the Rev. W.E.D.
 Davies, and the architect, Mr R.S.D.
 Harman.